-Every organization, regardless of the industry they operate in, follows the same sales cycle to close deals.
+Every organization, regardless of the industry they operate in, goes through the same sales stages to close deals.
 Having a sales process gives you a clear and consistent way to nurture your leads into paying customers.
 But, what is a sales cycle and what are the stages of a sales cycle?

 A sales cycle refers to a series of phases that occur during the selling process of a product or service.
 You can think of it as all the steps involved that lead to a successful sale.

 Sales Cycle: Why Is It Important?

 Having a defined sales cycle in your company is important because: